philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * If you need to have the kid sleep with you to make room for guests, tell them this is a special occasion.
 * Trips
-  * Do your best not resort to the most unhelpful sleep associations; staying with them until they fall asleep, and having them sleep in your bed.
+  * Do your best not resort to the most unhelpful sleep associations: staying with them until they fall asleep, and having them sleep in your bed.
   * Some kids are OK with one-off sleepovers with the parents.
 Others really cling to it and have a hard time reverting to the usual routine.